-PART 2 - EVIDENCE OF CHILDREN AND SPECIAL WITNESSES
+PART 2 - EVIDENCE OF AFFECTED PERSONS AND SPECIAL WITNESSES

-4. Support person for child
+4. Support person for child or prescribed witness

-- (1) In giving evidence in any proceeding, a child is entitled to have near him or her a person approved by the judge who may provide the child with support. - (2) A judge may only approve a person for the purpose if that person is not, or is not likely to be, a witness in or a party to the proceeding.
+- (1) In giving evidence in any proceeding, a child or a prescribed witness is entitled to have near him or her a person approved by the judge who may provide the child or prescribed witness with support. - (2) A judge may only approve a person for the purpose if that person is not, or is not likely to be, a witness in or a party to the proceeding.

-5. Admission of prior statement of affected child
+5. Admission of prior statement of affected child or prescribed witness

-- (1) In a prescribed proceeding, including a special hearing ordered under section 6A, the judge may admit into evidence a statement made by an affected child and recorded by any means if - (a) the statement relates to a matter in issue in the proceeding; and - (b) the defendant has been given a copy of the record of the statement; and - (c) the defendant is given the opportunity to cross-examine the affected child. - (2) Subsection (1) does not affect the operation of section 61 of the Justices Act 1959.
+- (1) In a prescribed proceeding (including a special hearing ordered under section 6A) or a specified proceeding, the judge may admit into evidence a statement made by an affected child or a prescribed witness and recorded by any means if - (a) the statement relates to a matter in issue in the proceeding; and - (b) the defendant has been given a copy of the record of the statement; and - (c) the defendant is given the opportunity to cross-examine the affected child or the prescribed witness.

+(2) Subsection (1) does not affect the operation of section 61 of the Justices Act 1959.